 When can a school confiscate items?

-Section 91 of the Education and Inspections Act 2006 gives schools power to discipline pupils which enables a member of staff to confiscate, keep or dispose of pupil’s property as a disciplinary measure where it is reasonable to do so.
+Section 91 Education and Inspections Act 2006 gives schools power to discipline pupils which enables a member of staff to confiscate, keep or dispose of pupil’s property as a disciplinary measure where it is reasonable to do so.
 Staff have a defence to any complaint provided they act within their legal powers.
 The law protects members of staff from liability for any loss of or damage to any confiscated item, provided that they have acted lawfully.

 Items confiscated pursuant to a ‘with consent’ search.